spryker/spryker-docs/docs/pbc/all/tax-management/202212.0/avalara/install-avalara.md

 {% info_block warningBox "Verification" %}

-1. Add an address to a warehouse
+1. Add an address to a warehouse.
 2. Increase the product stock of an item.
-3. Add the item to a cart.
+3. Add the item to cart.
 4. Proceed to the summary page of checkout.
-5. In the `spy_tax_avalara_api_log` table, check that the `ShipFrom` property is specified in the request data.
+5. In the `spy_tax_avalara_api_log` table, make sure that the `ShipFrom` property is specified in the request data.

 {% endinfo_block %}